Maggie Atkinson: Children's Commissioner

 Atkinson was appointed Children's Commissioner in March 2010, Following a lengthy selection process, Ed Balls, the Secretary of State for Children, Schools and Families, announced that Atkinson was the preferred candidate to be put through the vetting process in front of the newly created Education Select Committee.
-But the committee rejected the appointment forcing Balls to override their wishes by appointing her over their objections.
+But the committee rejected the appointment, forcing Balls to override their wishes by appointing her over their objections.

 Her tenure was marked by occasional high-profile reporting in much of the press.
-In 2010, Atkinson wrote to Denise Fergus, mother of Jamie Bulger to apologise for the hurt caused by Atkinson's remarks on the age of criminal responsibility.
+In 2010, Atkinson wrote to Denise Fergus, mother of Jamie Bulger, to apologise for the hurt caused by Atkinson's remarks on the age of criminal responsibility.
 Atkinson had said in an interview that she believed the current age of criminal responsibility in England was too young at 10 years of age, and that it should be raised.
 During the interview she referred to the events surrounding the death of Jamie Bulger as "exceptionally unpleasant".
 Fergus called for Atkinson to be sacked.

-A report by the Office of the Children's Commissioner in England in 2013 warned that many schools are conducting unlawful schemes of exclusion for some poorly behaved pupils and suggested that schools should lose funding if they were found to have such policies.
+A report by the Office of the Children's Commissioner in England in 2013 warned that many schools are conducting unlawful schemes of school exclusion for some poorly-behaved pupils, and suggested that schools should lose funding if they were found to have such policies.
 Controversially, the report concluded that schools should reduce all forms of exclusion and should cease excluding students altogether for minor offences like breaking the school's uniform policy.

 In December 2013, in an interview with The Independent newspaper, Atkinson made clear her personal view that parental smacking of their children should be made illegal.
 The response by the government was that they had no wish to criminalise parents for issuing a mild smack, while the NSPCC welcomed the commissioner's comments.